ASIMNEUPANE/BlogApp_Backend/nosql/jest.md

 Use mocking to simulate dependencies or external services, ensuring isolated testing environments and predictable behavior.

-**Purpose**: Mocking replaces entire functions or modules with fake implementations during tests.
+**- Purpose**: Mocking replaces entire functions or modules with fake implementations during tests.

-**Usage**: Used to simulate dependencies or external services, ensuring isolated testing environments.
+**- Usage**: Used to simulate dependencies or external services, ensuring isolated testing environments.

-**Implementation**: Entire functions or modules are replaced with mocks using `jest.mock()`.
+**- Implementation**: Entire functions or modules are replaced with mocks using `jest.mock()`.

-**Behavior Definition**: Behavior of mocks is explicitly defined to simulate different scenarios.
+**- Behavior Definition**: Behavior of mocks is explicitly defined to simulate different scenarios.

-**Isolation**: Tests are isolated from external dependencies, focusing solely on the behavior of the unit under test.
+**- Isolation**: Tests are isolated from external dependencies, focusing solely on the behavior of the unit under test.

 ### Spying:

 Use spying to observe function calls and interactions, validating behavior without modifying the original function.

-**Purpose**: Spying observes function calls and interactions without altering their behavior.
+**- Purpose**: Spying observes function calls and interactions without altering their behavior.

-**Usage**: Used to validate function behavior, such as whether a function was called or with what arguments.
+**- Usage**: Used to validate function behavior, such as whether a function was called or with what arguments.

-**Implementation**: Functions are wrapped with spies using `jest.spyOn()`.
+**- Implementation**: Functions are wrapped with spies using `jest.spyOn()`.

-**Observation**: Spies record function calls and arguments during test execution.
+**- Observation**: Spies record function calls and arguments during test execution.

-**Validation**: Assertions can be made on function calls and interactions to validate expected behavior.
+**- Validation**: Assertions can be made on function calls and interactions to validate expected behavior.

 ## Different Mock Resolvers in Jest: